 Corrosion problems are Moisture Problems

 Corrosion does not occur in dry-air.
-It is the invisible water vapour in the air which is the cause of rusty bolts and industrial foe of product quality and storage.
+It is the invisible water vapor in the air that is the cause of rusty bolts and industrial foe of product quality and storage.

-A certain amount of water vapour is always present in the air.
-This water vapour or moisture in the air is measured in terms of relative humidity.
+A certain amount of water vapor is always present in the air.
+This water vapor or moisture in the air is measured in terms of relative humidity.

-The basic problem arises from the fact that water vapour will condense, on any surface, colder than the dew point temperature of the surrounding air mass.
+The basic problem arises from the fact that water vapor will condense, on any surface, colder than the dew point temperature of the surrounding air mass.

-Thus common factor between unlike group of products as corroded machine parts, defective plastic goods, eratic computer data and bad quality newsprint is surprisingly – the root cause of all defects in these products – Moisture.
-And that creates havoc in apparently dry airconditioned areas.
+Thus common factor between unlike group of products as corroded machine parts, defective plastic goods, erratic computer data, and bad quality newsprint is surprising – the root cause of all defects in these products – Moisture.
+And that creates havoc in apparently dry air-conditioned areas.

 Also, sudden changes in temperature, within the room affect the internal humidity environment and lead to condensation on any surface.
 This subsequently leads to corrosion.